Jasonlixiaojian/cip-kernel-config/README.md

+# cip-kernel-config - Linux kernel configurations for CIP

 This repository provides kernel configurations for various boards in use in CIP project.
 Some config files do not provide answers to all the config questions; in such case just accept default value, for example by using `yes '' | ARCH=xxx make oldconfig`.

+## Usage with Lava

 Mapping between boards in Lava test lab and config files is as follows: